MichaelLarocca/blog-michael-jude-larocca/posts/2025/03-25/beginner's-guide-to-customizing-vba:-code-editor-colors-and-more.md

 ---

 ###### *Are you ready to boost your VBA productivity with personalized settings?
 Do you have other useful VBA tips to share?
-Please share the article and comment*
+Please share the article and comment!*

 ---